dannisliang/SecurityApp/README.md

 # SecurityApp

-This is a free-time side-project which is still in progress.
-I'll update the readme when I reach a suitable build.
+This is a free-time project which is still in progress.
+I'll update this readme when I reach a suitable build.